-If all arbitration attempts fail and the interference problem cannot be solved with the trustee of the interfering repeater, the trustee of the station being interfered with should contact the Repeater Frequency Coordinator by letter, outlining the problem and providing other documentation available.
-Attempts to contact the other trustee should also be explained in detail.
-The Frequency Coordinator will need a completely documented history of both repeaters, their coordinated status, dates, times and other pertinent information from both repeater trustees.
+If all arbitration attempts fail and the interference problem cannot be solved with the repeater operator or holder of coordination of the interfering repeater, the holder of coordination of the station being interfered with should contact the Repeater Frequency Coordinator by letter, outlining the problem and providing other documentation available.
+Attempts to contact the other repeater operator should also be explained in detail.
+The Frequency Coordinator will need a completely documented history of both repeaters, their coordinated status, dates, times and other pertinent information from both repeater holders of coordination.
 The MRC Repeater Frequency Coordinator cannot handle the job alone and will need cooperation from all individuals involved.